 I’ve been thinking about this project for a while.
-Well, I’ve been thinking about the lamp project for a while and the golf ball version is one that I have been thinking about, in addition, to probably at least three other versions….so stay tuned!
-This was my first shot at it and I think I did okay!
+I wanted to make the best golf ball lamp.
+I’m not sure I succeeded, but I think it turned out pretty cool!
 If you are looking for the perfect gift for a golfer, I think this is it!
 It’s one of a kind and you can make it with love!

 - 48 Golf balls – 49 if you want to add one on top: https://amzn.to/2RLD9LB

 - Two 4″x4″ wood plaques: https://amzn.to/2SW4loo

 - 8 small “L” brackets: https://amzn.to/2SPr2KD